Competitive Development and Operating Costs

 - Houston - 8.9% more than Edmonton

-Edmonton’s construction industry is world-class and highly experienced in industrial, commercial, institutional, civil and roadway construction.
+Edmonton’s construction industry is world-class and highly experienced in heavy industrial, commercial, institutional, civil and roadway construction.

 Edmonton is home to a large number of construction companies offering a full range of construction services for projects in Edmonton, throughout Alberta and in various locations in Canada and throughout the world.

 Edmonton’s construction companies have the skill set needed to address any industrial construction need – from cold climate challenges to building in remote locations.

 - Clark Builders in Partnership with Turner Construction

 - Ellis Don Construction Services